PhysioMy.Dog - Holistic Animal/Veterinary Physiotherapy & Other Hands on Therapies for your Dog

 Spondylosis in the Spine

-Osteoarthritis in Elbow Joint
+Osteoarthritis in the Joints

 The elbow is a complex synovial joint involving the articulation of three bones - humerus, ulna and radius.
 When bones meet and articulate (move against each other) they have to work in harmony to provide stability, reduce shock and friction.